-College employees must comply with Washington State Law, RCW 42.52, known as the "Ethics in Public Service law."
-This law requires that all public employees and state officials be accountable to the people and must consider this public accountability as a particular obligation of their public service using their official powers and duties and the resources of the state only to advance the public interest.
-This obligation requires that all employees and officers of the College:
+As state of Washington employees, all college employees must comply with the Washington State Ethics in Public Service Law, RCW 42.52.
+This law requires that all public employees and state officials be accountable to the people of Washington and must consider this public accountability as a particular obligation of their public service using their official powers and duties and the resources of the state only to advance the public interest.
+This obligation requires that all employees and officers of the college:

 1. Protect the integrity of the College by being independent and impartial in the performance of their duties;

-2. Promote an environment free from fraud, abuse of authority and misuse of public property, and;
+3. Promote an environment free from fraud, abuse of authority and misuse of public property, and;

-3. Protect confidential information to which officers and employees have access in the course of their duties.
+4. Protect confidential information to which officers and employees have access in the course of their duties.